Ztarknet/ztarknet/explorer/README.md

 ## Architecture

-This is a simple React application that:
+This is a React application built with Vite that:
-- Uses React via CDN (no build step required)
+- Uses modern React with JSX
 - Directly calls the Zcash RPC endpoint
 - Polls for new blocks at regular intervals
 - Animates incoming blocks with CSS animations
 - Matches the styling of the main landing page
+- Uses path aliases for clean imports (@services, @components, @hooks, @pages)

 ## Pages